AndrewJBateman/angular-datastream-table/README.md

 * working local server backend.

+* Data access services delegated to separate service components.

-* Updated to latest Angular version.
-Dependencies updated and all errors and dependency conflicts resolved (except [finalhandler minor vulnerability](https://npmjs.com/advisories/836) which has no fix).
+* Updated to latest Angular version 8.
+Dependencies updated and all errors and dependency conflicts resolved.

 ## Status & To-Do List

 * Status: Working front and backend.
 UI adds employees to the list without refreshing the browser (note: browser for server (port 2000) does have to be refreshed to show the changes).
+Employees can be added & deleted successfully but the edit component is not coded so not possible to edit employee records.

 * To-Do: Look at employee edit function.
 Customise app and add functionality.
 Consider currency pull-down menu for salary input.
+Fix server.js to remove error message: `TypeError: pusher.trigger is not a function`.

 ## Inspiration